learnbyexample/vim_reference/vim_reference_guide.md

     * `:echo $VIMRUNTIME` gives your installation directory (`indent` and `plugin` directories would be present in this path)
     * see [:h vimrc-filetype](https://vimhelp.org/usr_05.txt.html#vimrc-filetype), [:h :filetype-overview](https://vimhelp.org/filetype.txt.html#%3Afiletype-overview) and [:h filetype.txt](https://vimhelp.org/filetype.txt.html) for more details
 * `set autoindent` copy indent from the current line when starting a new line
-    * useful for files not affected by `indent` setting
+    * useful for files not affected by the `indent` setting
     * see also [:h smartindent](https://vimhelp.org/options.txt.html#%27smartindent%27)
 * `set textwidth=80` guideline for Vim to automatically move to a new line with `80` characters as the limit
     * white space is used to break lines, so a line can still be greater than the limit if there's no white space